Engine will not start and run?

 1990 Toyota Celica 4 cyl Manual 232 km miles

-I have a 1990 toyota celica GT.
-Now we bought a new battery and the car won't start it sounds like it is trying to but doesn't we know there is a torn in the timing belt but would this stop the car from starting and if not what else could it be.
-We also smell gas when we try to start it.
-Please help
+i have a 1990 toyota celica GT. now we bought a new battery and the car won't start it sounds like it is trying to but doesn't we know there is a torn in the timing belt but would this stop the car from starting and if not what else could it be. we also smell gas when we try to start it. please help

-Tuesday, December 29th, 2020 AT 9:33 AM (Merged)
+Dec 29, 2020 at 9:33 AM (Merged)

 RASMATAZ